Annie Pearl Martin's Story

 Before going overseas, Albert had a photograph taken with the children by his first wife.
-While he was away, Albert directed his army pay to be provided to his mother in trust for the care of these three children.
+While away, Albert directed that his army pay be provided to his mother in trust for the care of these three children.

 Albert completed his training in the spring of 1916.
 In July he was shipped from the Port of Halifax, to England and from there Albert’s unit was sent to France.
 On 8 December 1916, Albert Wellington Tamblyn died at Vimy, France.